World War II was the deadliest military conflict in history. Over 65 million people died which was over 2.5% of the world population . . .

 The only thing left was the lonely quietness of the now empty depot devoid of well-wishers.
 One could feel the lonliness settling down much like a heavy blanket.
 It attacked her with deep feelings of anxiety and desperation, smothering her with the fear of never seeing him again.
 Why did she feel so strongly about this?
 And where had "Never Again" come from?

 The hours slowly melted into days, days into weeks and months seemingly into years.
-She waited patiently at the train depot each day for some word from him.
-Sometimes there would be several letters all written at different times and heavily censored, but, due to delivery problems sometimes wouldn't reach her for weeks on end.
+She waited patiently at the train depot each day for the mail train to bring some word from him.
+Sometimes there would be several letters all written at different times and heavily censored, but, due to delivery problems sometimes mail wouldn't reach her for weeks on end.

 Sometimes the dates were out of sequence, and then sometimes his letters would never reach her simply being lost within the machine of war.